 NONE OF THE MACHINES SHOWN HERE ARE FOR SALE

 Some belong to me, some I have collected from the internet mostly via ebay, some have been emailed to me.

-Any I do get for sale will be listed in the Sales section of the site.
+Any I do get for sale will be listed in the 'For Sale' section of the site.

 My thanks to Steve Russell, of the superb Vintage Hofner / Britamps website

 for his permission to use some of the pictures shown here.

 Should you recognise any images as yours and do not wish me to use them or would like acknowledgement for them, please email me and I will remove or acknowledge accordingly.